goodylili/DSA/day-one/day1.md

 A tuple is a finitely sorted list of elements.
 It is a data structure that groups data.
 They have related fields of different data types and are typically immutable sequential collections.
 To modify a tuple, you just have to change fields using + or *.
 A database record is referred to as a tuple.

+## Heaps
+A heap data structure is based on the `heap` property.
+It is used in selection, graph, and k-way merge algorithms.
+Operations like finding, merging, insertion, key changes, and deleting are performed on heaps.
+The value stored at each node is greater than or equal to its children.
+If it is in descending order, it is a maximum heap; otherwise, it's a minimum heap.